-We now offer Zinc electroplating / electrogalvanising of metals.
-This service is a great addition to our metal cleaning, acid dipping services , and electro-polishing of stainless steel.
+We now offer metal electro galvanising/zinc electroplating in Cape Town.
+This South African electroplating service is a great addition to our metal cleaning, acid dipping services, and electro-polishing of stainless steel.

 The electroplating process involves submerging your metal part in an electrolyte solution.
 The donor metal is connected as the anode (positively charged), while the receiving metal is the cathode (negatively charged).

-A direct current is supplied to the anode, oxidizing the atoms and dissolving them into the solution.
+A direct current is supplied to the anode, oxidising the atoms and dissolving them into the solution.
 The dissolved ions are reduced at the cathode, forming a plating on the surface.

 The following types of electroplating finishes are suited to different metals and each has its own benefits.
-We break down the pros and cons of each option below, although we currently only offer Zinc plating.
+We break down the pros and cons of each option below, although we currently only offer zinc plating in Cape Town.

 Zinc is the most widely used plating finish and is often referred to as galvanisation.
 It is the best metal plating and provides a corrosion-resistant coating that has an attractive silvery-grey finish.